ctfdavis/nestjs-standard-http-response-shape/README.md

 The providers will intercept all successful responses and catch exceptions, and then format them into a standard shape.

-You can then use the `FormattedMessages` decorator to conveniently set the `messages` property for a particular route handler:
+You can use the `FormattedMessages` function to conveniently set the `messages` property for a particular route handler or to add formatted messages to an exception:

 ```typescript
 import { Controller, Get, HttpException } from '@nestjs/common';